catid/cifar10deepspeed/README.md

 ./tensorboard.sh
 ```

-If you restart training you may need to restart the tensorboard.
+Tensorboard has a Dark Mode, refresh button, and auto-refresh in the upper right.
+There's also a pin button for the ValAcc graph to put it on top.
+If you restart training, you will need to restart the tensorboard server.

 ## Evaluate